[ Use case ]

 Let events accumulate into a story

 Over the month, Burrow captures deploys shipped, form submissions processed, commerce orders completed, billing milestones cleared, and uptime events.
 These aren't metrics you configure — they're real events from real tools, timestamped and attributed to the right client project.
+Each channel rolls them into live dashboards as they land: Commit Pulse and Code Churn for engineering, the Form Performance table for leads, the Conversion Funnel for checkout health.

 -